Dual Enrollment Opportunities

 ADVANCED PLACEMENT COURSES:

 Advanced Placement (AP) courses are challenging courses offered by Marion Center teachers that align with College Board standards.
 These courses can be taken as AP or College in the Classroom courses.
 AP courses teach high level material and require advanced critical thinking skills, as well as extensive reading and writing assignments.
 AP Courses allow students to advance beyond high school level course work and earn a weighted grade toward graduation requirements.
 Students may be required to complete summer assignments for AP courses prior to taking the course.
 All AP courses are approved for College in the Classroom credit through Mount Aloysius and/or students can take the AP Exam in May.
 It is wise for students taking AP courses to investigate the requirements of the college that they are planning to attend to determine the best option (College in the Classroom credit or an AP exam score).
 AP Exams cost approximately $90.
 College in the Classroom credits cost approximately $180 per course.
 Payment for either option is the responsibility of the learner or parent/guardian.
+Again, there are opportunities for students to receive grant funding for tuition or AP testing.
+Contact the Guidance Office for more information.
 Current AP Courses include: AP Biology, AP Calculus AB, AP Calculus BC, AP Literature, AP Language and Communication, AP U.S. Government and Politics, and AP U.S. History.

 ADDITIONAL DUAL ENROLLMENT INFORMATION